reactjs/react.dev/content/blog/2018-02-07-update-on-async-rendering.md

 You may also need to update subscriptions based on changes in `props`.
 In this case, you should also wait until `componentDidUpdate` before _removing_ a subscription.
 In the event that a render is cancelled before being committed, this will prevent us from unsubscribing prematurely.

-Howeveer, waiting to unsubscribe means that we will need to be careful about how we handle events that are dispatched in between `getDerivedStateFromProps` and `componentDidUpdate` so that we don't put stale values into the `state`.
+However, waiting to unsubscribe means that we will need to be careful about how we handle events that are dispatched in between `getDerivedStateFromProps` and `componentDidUpdate` so that we don't put stale values into the `state`.
 To do this, we should use the callback form of `setState` and compare the event dispatcher to the one currently in `state`.

 Here is a example:
 `embed:update-on-async-rendering/updating-subscriptions-when-props-change-after.js`